 If you have any reason to believe that your ex-spouse has intentionally kidnapped your child, please do not hesitate to contact the police immediately.
 You should never take chances when it comes to the safety of your children.
 If your ex has just made an honest mistake with no maliciousness meant, you will still feel relieved to know that the police had helped you, just in case.

 For more information about enforcing child custody and child support orders in New York, contact the Law Office of Dennis R. Vetrano, Jr., LLC.
-Our Dutchess County divorce attorneys can help explain your rights and options during a free case evaluation and go from there.
+Our Dutchess County divorce attorneys can help explain your rights and options during a case evaluation and go from there.